thunderrabbit/todo.chatforest.com/README.md

 ## 📂 File Structure

-Todo files are stored in `todos/(username)/` adjacent to `wwwroot`, ensuring they remain private and not accessible via web browsers.
+Todo files are stored in `todos/(username)/YYYY/` adjacent to `wwwroot`, ensuring they remain private and not accessible via web browsers.

-Each project gets its own Markdown file.
+Each year gets its own directory, with a `main.md` file and other project files at the same level.
 For example:
+- `todos/rob/2025/main.md`
-- `todos/rob/create_todo_website.md`
+- `todos/rob/2025/create_website_sublists.md`
-- `todos/rob/book_travel.md`
+- `todos/rob/2025/book_travel.md`
-- `todos/rob/learn_piano.md`
+- `todos/rob/2025/learn_piano.md`

 ## ✨ Todo Format